 To assess your needs and provide you with suitable products and services

-- Contractual obligation to provide you with, or a proposal including a costs estimate where special categories of personal data are processed, these are necessary to assess your needs
+Where special categories of personal data are processed, these are necessary to assess your needs

 To service and administer your matter including billing